juliana-gru/vidly-react/README.md

 ##

-This application is part of "Mastering React" and "The Complete Nodejs Course" by Programming with Mosh.
+This app is part of "Mastering React" and "The Complete Nodejs Course" by Code with Mosh.